ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 Box (hard)
 vmWare (hard)

+Hard means that it requires technical knowledge.
+If you get the Dropbox position, you are likely to get many other positions.

 There are, of course, a lot more companies that accept international freshmen internship.
 Please add it here if you know some.

 Note that all of them have online applications.
 You can always apply online.
 It makes no difference whether you apply online or through career fairs.

 ## Bonus 1: But why am I in such a rush?

 After reading all this, you might still think finding internship in the first year is still unnecessary.
-I guess I will have to tell you my own secret.
+I guess I will have to tell you a secret, my own secret.

 Whisper: Well, if you are like me, and I hope you are not, you will graduate with around four hundred thousand dollars of debt.
 Again, I hope you are not, but if you are, you will have to find a job that will pay for your debt.
 And if economic independence is one of your goal, you will want to find a well-paying job that will get you out of your debt fast.